-The 6th ITG/VDE Graduate Summer School on Video Compression and Processing aims at providing a forum for informal knowledge exchange and discussion of innovative research ideas among doctoral students working in the field of image and video communication and image signal processing.
-The atmosphere of the summer school is intended to be very informal and less restrictive than a typical workshop or conference, thus stimulating discussions and inspiring joint research among the participating PhD students.
-Topics of interest include but are not limited to:
+The 6th ITG/VDE Graduate Summer School on Video Compression and Processing aimed at providing a forum for informal knowledge exchange and discussion of innovative research ideas among doctoral students working in the field of image and video communication and image signal processing.
+The atmosphere of the summer school was intended to be very informal and less restrictive than a typical workshop or conference, thus stimulating discussions and inspiring joint research among the participating PhD students.
+Topics of interest included but were not limited to:

 - Techniques for next generation image and video coding

 - Machine learning for image, video and data processing and compression

 - Compression algorithms for 2D, 3D, 360-degree and multi-view video and images

 - Image and video signal analysis

 - Virtual, mixed and augmented reality

 - Technology for video transmission and networked systems

 Contributions focused on novel research aspects, but did not have to provide unpublished material.
 Presentations, posters, or demos rather gave an overview of the participant’s research fields including challenges, open topics, and problems in current research.
 The aim was to bring together young researchers with similar topics and provide a basis for fruitful scientific discussions, motivating future cooperation.